mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_identity_provider.html.markdown

 * `groups_claim` - (Required for OIDC IdP with `authorization_type = GROUP`) Identifier of the claim which contains OIDC IdP Group IDs in the token.
 * `requested_scopes` - Scopes that MongoDB applications will request from the authorization endpoint used for OIDC IdPs.
-* `user_claim` - (Required for OIDC IdP) Identifier of the claim which contains the user ID in the token used for OIDC IdPs. userClaim is required for OIDC IdP with authorizationType GROUP and USER
+* `user_claim` - (Required for OIDC IdP) Identifier of the claim which contains the user ID in the token used for OIDC IdPs. userClaim is required for OIDC IdP with authorizationType GROUP and USER.

 ## Attributes Reference